TechnoLibre/technolibre_home_mobile/README.md

 `npm run bsr android`: Builds and syncs the app, then runs it on an android device.

+## GenComp Script

+> [!IMPORTANT]
+> The GenComp script must be executed from the `technolibre_home` folder.

+This section provices details on the GenComp script.

+GenComp means _Generate Component_.
+The Script allows you to generate a boilerplate Owl component so you can start programming component features faster.

+### Commands

+`npm run gencomp <name>`: Generates the component in the `components` folder
+`npm run gencomp <name> <path>`: Generates the component in the provided folder
+`npm run gencomp <name> <path> <add-css>`: Generates the component in the provided folder, and omits the CSS file if add-css is set to `false`.

+### Parameters

+#### Name

+Name of the component, will have "Component" appended to it automatically.

+#### Path

+Path of the component relative to the `components` folder.

+A path of `notes/item` will create the component in `src/components/notes/item`.

+Optional parameter.

+#### AddCSS

+If set to `false`, the CSS file will not be created and it will not be added to the imports in `src/css/components.scss`.

+Optional parameter.

+### Example

+`npm run gencomp noteItem notes/item false` will create the component `NoteItem` in `src/components/notes/item` without the CSS file.

 ## Shell Scripts

 This section provides details on the provided shell scripts to help you better understand them and use them in appropriate situations.